claws/txPachube/README.rst

 txPachube
 =========

-txPachube is a Python wrapper of the v2 Pachube API, based on the Twisted networking framework.
+txPachube is a Python wrapper of the v2 Pachube `API <http://api.pachube.com/v2/>`_, based on the Twisted networking framework.
 Use it to integrate non blocking access to the Pachube API into your Python Twisted application.

 **txPachube is currently under development**